retraigo/deto_website/content/events/online-events/event4.md

 ## Rules & Guidelines

--   Stock Footage will be provided, Theme should be strictly followed.
+-   Stock Footage will be provided.
+-   Theme should be strictly followed.

--   Each theme has 20 stock videos, out of the four themes, choose one theme and edit with the respective stock videos.
+-   Each theme has 20 stock videos.
+-   Out of the four themes, choose one and edit with the respective stock videos.

--   You can use any tool/application on both Mobiles & PC for editing.
+-   You can use any tool / application for editing.

--   All participants are requested to use only the Stock Footage provided in any order and any no. of times and make it into a single video of about 20-30 seconds.
+-   All participants are requested to use only the stock footage provided.
+-   Stock footage can be used in in any order and any number of times.
+-   The submission must be a single video of about 20-30 seconds.
 -   You can add any songs or effects as per your wish.

--   Vulgarity leads to disqualification.
+-   Inappropriate content (vulgar slang, profanity, etc.) leads to disqualification.
 -   Your final clip should be of the format 1920 x 1080 - landscape.
 -   The last date of submission will be **\_**